bkirkham156/visit-eugene/README.md

 - Deploy a live version of the app using Streamlit Cloud.

 - Integrate an AI recommendation feature to personalize suggestions based on user input.

+My milestone goals for the Visit Eugene project have been met.
+I successfully set up the project environment, created a working Streamlit app connected to a local SQLite database, and implemented scripts to seed data and run the application.
+The app currently displays sample places to eat and visit in Eugene.

+I am on track to complete my project goals by the end of the term.
+The main setup and functionality are complete, and the next phase will focus on refining the interface, adding filtering features, and preparing for possible deployment.

+The primary challenges involved configuring Streamlit, managing the virtual environment, and connecting GitHub for version control.
+These issues were resolved through testing and documentation, and no major blockers remain at this stage.